 Disclosure: Some of the links on this page are affiliate links, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.

 Spinal disk may be small, but they leave enough space for the nerves to pass through, while still provide “shock absorbing” function for the vertebrae.
 This is why disk herniation can really hurt anyone, as impingement of the nerves can be very painful.
-Arm pain is usually worse as the nerves are the first ones to be pinched.

 Symptoms of a Cervical Herniated Disc

 Cervical disk herniation can have variety of symptoms, particularly on the neck, shoulders, hands, and fingers.
-The pattern of the pain and neurological deficits are largely determined by the herniated disc location.

 For C4 to C5 (nerve root of C5) – Symptoms for this herniation level causes weakness and pain on the shoulders.
 It can also come with numbness or tingling sensation.

 For C5 to C6 (Nerve root of C6) – Symptoms for this herniation level can result to weakness on the biceps as well as the extensor muscles of the wrist.
 It can also come with numbness and tingling sensation, and may radiate to the thumb.

 For C6 to C7 (nerve root of C7) – Symptoms for this herniation level causes weakness on the triceps and can travel all the way to the extensor muscles of the finger.
 It usually comes with numbness and tingling as well, and pain can go down to the middle finger.

 C7 to T1 (C8 nerve root) – This vertebrae is at the bottom are of the neck, where cervical spine meets the thoracic (upper back).
 Herniation in this area weakens the handgrip, as well as cause tingling and numbness to the arm, down to the pinky finger.